How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 Late evening:

-PRO TIP: If you want to see these main attractions from the outside without entering for tours (i.e. the Doge's Palace, which opens at 9:00am), I highly recommend starting your day even earlier than 9:00am.
+Pro Tip: If you want to see these main attractions from the outside without entering for tours (i.e. the Doge's Palace, which opens at 9:00am), I highly recommend starting your day even earlier than 9:00am.
 I started at around 7:00am on my last trip, and experienced nearly empty streets.
 It was truly perfect!
 6:30 / 7:00am is an ideal time to start your day to avoid crowds.

 View of the Rialto Bridge